 Tubotympanic type of CSOM

 - Permanent perforation allows repeated infections through the external ear canal, causing otorrhea.
-The exposed middle ear mucosa becomes sensitized to environmental allergens such as dust and pollen.
+The exposed middle ear mucosa also becomes sensitized to environmental allergens such as dust and pollen.

 - Persistent mucoid otorrhea may sometimes result from allergies to certain foods such as milk, eggs, or fish.